The Sacrifice (1986 film): Critical response

-Since its release, reviewers have responded positively to the film; the review aggregator Rotten Tomatoes reports an approval rating of 86%, based on 43 reviews with an average rating of 7.8/10.
+Since its release, reviewers have responded positively to the film; the review aggregator Rotten Tomatoes reports an approval rating of 88%, based on 43 reviews with an average rating of 8.4/10.
 The website's critical consensus states, "Formally impressive, visually accomplished, and narratively rewarding, The Sacrifice places a fittingly solid capstone on a brilliant filmmaking career".
+Metacritic, which uses a weighted average, assigned the a score of 85 out of 100, based on 21 critics, indicating "universal acclaim".

 In 1995, the Vatican compiled a list of 45 "great films", separated into the categories of Religion, Values, and Art, to recognize the centennial of cinema.
 The Sacrifice was included in the first category, as was Tarkovsky's Andrei Rublev.

 Critics have commented on The Sacrifices religious ambiguities.
 Dennis Lim wrote that it is "not exactly a simple allegory of Christian atonement and self-sacrifice".
 Catholic film critic Steven Greydanus contrasts the film's "dialectic of Christian and pagan ideas" with Andrei Rublev, writing that, while Rublev "[rejects] the advances of an alluring pagan witch as incompatible with Christian love", The Sacrifice "juxtaposes" both sensibilities.
 Andrew Petiprin highlights the difficulty of faith in his review.